Is early retirement right for you?

 At one time or another you may be offered the opportunity to “retire early” — well before your 65th birthday.
 It is important to plan for this contingency in advance.

 Although retirement is often thought of as a stage that inevitably occurs at the end of a career, many individuals do not give it serious consideration until well into their 50’s.
 Based on policy related to programs such as Social Security, Medicare, and pension funds, most Americans target their mid-60’s as the time period when they will enter into retirement.
-Approximately 68% of individuals exit the full-time workforce by age 66.
+Approximately 81% of individuals exit the workforce by age 65; in other words, 19% of adults ages 65 and older are employed today.
+This represents an increase in the number of people working over age 65 compared to 1987, when only 11% of older adults were working.
+1

 Early retirement (defined as retirement prior to age 65) is often offered to employees when organizations seek to reduce cost.
 As a result, organizations may be willing to share a portion of their cost savings with employees who opt to take early retirement packages.
 Early retirement, especially if it is involuntary, is often not discussed or considered as a scenario when working on a comprehensive financial plan.
-However, statistics show that most individuals engage in early retirement transition.
-Age 62 is the most popular age to claim Social Security benefits, even though individuals are eligible to receive larger payments if they wait until age 65 or 66.
-Monthly Social Security benefits increase approximately 6.5% to 8.0% per year between the ages of 62 and 70.
-Although many individuals consider their mid-60’s as their target retirement age, there is evidence that suggests retirement, whether voluntary or involuntary, is occurring earlier.
 This leaves many asking the question, “What should I do?” when they are approached with an early retirement package.

 Retirement adjustment is reached when individuals are no longer preoccupied with retirement transition, but are comfortable with the changed circumstances of life in retirement.
 Individuals transitioning from work to retirement experience meaningful changes in areas of their everyday lives, such as having daily structure to account for their time, socialization through work friendships, a sense of accomplishment through achieving work goals, and predictable economic resources.
 The steps taken in the retirement process — as well as the circumstances leading to retirement — can impact overall well-being.
 Early retirement can positively contribute to well-being if an individual is leaving a role that may be stressful or overwhelming.
 It can also detract from well-being if an individual is leaving a role that provides meaning and psychological success.
 In addition, early retirement can be a source of stress and detract from well-being if individuals do not have a full understanding of the trade-offs from exiting work and gaining more lifestyle freedom.